eons-dev/ebbs/README.md

         this.optionalKWArgs["my_optional_arg"] = "some default value"

     #Check if the output of all your this.RunCommand() and whatever other calls did what you expected.
-    #The "ebbs_next" step will only be executed if this step succeeded.
+    #The "next" step will only be executed if this step succeeded.
     def DidBuildSucceed(this):
         return True; #yeah, why not?